Rotors: Automatically Vary Cards in a Series

 The "Tag" Modifier: Spanning Multiple Rows

-The first time your rotor appears in your content, define it as described above, but give it a tag modifier with a name that you choose.
+In any one appearance of the rotor in your content, define it as described above, but give it a tag modifier with a name that you choose.
 The syntax of the modifier is:

 tag=tagname